near/stakewars-iv/README.md

 ## 4. StatelessNet status

+#### February 16th, 2024

+* With new release, every validator can track **only one shard** which they validate.
+This is a crucial feature allowing to reduce HW requirements and make NEAR more scalable.
+* Made progress on new validator rewards model.
+* Made progress on enabling in-memory trie which should make transaction processing 2x faster.

 #### February 14th, 2024
 Bug bounty program is now **LIVE** as of February 14th, 2024.
 To avoid dupilicate reports, participants are recommended to check out [reported issues in stakewars-iv repository with reward-program-bug-bounty label](https://github.com/near/stakewars-iv/issues) and [reported issues with stateless-validation label](https://github.com/near/nearcore/labels/A-stateless-validation) in nearcore repository.